 - Trigger leads often result in an inundation of calls or texts to customers following a hard credit pull for a mortgage loan.
 This happens without their consent, resulting in increased instances of fraud and general confusion for the consumer. - There is strong bipartisan support to address many of the concerns regarding trigger leads.
-ICBA strongly supports H.R.
-7297/S. 3502, the Homebuyers Privacy Protection Act, sponsored by Representatives John Rose (R-TN) and Ritchie Torres (D-NY) and Senators Jack Reed (D-RI) and Bill Hagerty (R-TN).
-The bill would limit trigger lead solicitations exclusively to mortgage applicants who provide their consent or lenders that have previously originated a mortgage for the applicant, capturing refinance activity; lenders currently servicing the mortgage; or insured depository institutions that have a current account with the applicant.

-The CFPB has been reluctant to get involved in this issue despite their oversight of the credit reporting agencies.
+ICBA strongly supports S. 3502/H.R.
+7297, the Homebuyers Privacy Protection Act, sponsored by Senator Jack Reed (D-RI) and Senator Bill Hagerty (R-TN) in the Senate and Rep. John Rose (R-TN) in the House.
+The bill would limit trigger lead solicitations exclusively to mortgage applicants who provide their consent or lenders that have previously originated a mortgage for the applicant, capturing refinance activity; lenders currently servicing the mortgage; or insured depository institutions that have a current account with the applicant. - The CFPB has been reluctant to get involved in this issue despite their oversight of the credit reporting agencies.